openmetalio/openmetal-docs/docs/tutorials/openstack-consoles-explained.md

 - Configured in the Horizon dashboard, but users need to ensure SPICE support in hypervisors.

-#### Kolla-ansible method
+#### kolla-ansible method

-Requires using Kolla-ansible to deploy Spice support and reconfiguring Nova
+Requires using kolla-ansible to deploy Spice support and reconfiguring Nova

-- Edit your /etc/kolla/globals.yaml file for Kolla-ansible
+- Edit your /etc/kolla/globals.yaml file for kolla-ansible

 ```bash
 # Nova